Recycling & Waste diversion efforts at ucf

 Donations:

 The Arboretum & Sustainability Initiatives has been hosting end-of-semester clothing drives that are free for students to attend and snag some free clothes!
-Keep an eye on our Instagram page, @ucfarboretum, for future announcements!
+Keep an eye on our Instagram page, @ucfarboretum, for future announcements.

 Clothes, unopened non-perishable food items, furniture and household items can be donated to Knights Pantry on campus for other students to pick up for free.

 Additionally, the Orlando community offers many eco-friendly events and opportunities!
 Organizations such as IDEAS For Us organize clothing swap shops, and there are many thrift stores around such as Goodwill, Plato’s Closet, Omg!
-Thrift, Out of the Closet, and HOPE Helps – to name a few local options – that accept all sorts of donations.
+Thrift, Out of the Closet, and HOPE Helps – to name a few local options – that accept clothes, shoes, accessories, and more.